Skip to main content

 2 mentions Positive Neutral Negative

-• “The game is too hardcore, repetitive, and grindy.”
+• “Too hardcore, repetitive, and grindy.”

 • “Among other balancing issues, the bonfires (checkpoints) do not replenish any of your health.
-The coins respawn upon re-entering the screen, which makes the stage reset mechanic less important because you can easily, albeit tediously, farm enough resources to purchase all the available extra lives before the boss fight.”
+The coins respawn upon re-entering the screen, which makes the stage reset mechanic less important because you can easily, albeit tediously, farm enough resources required to purchase all the available extra lives before the boss fight.”

 • emotional